Laudanum/ofxQuadWarp/README.md

 - mouse corner selection and dragging.
 - keyboard shortcuts for nudging corners using arrow keys.
 - keyboard shortcuts for selecting corners, used in tandem with mouse for quick setup.

+This clone (Laudanum/ofxQuadWarp):

+- Fixes to support for oF 0.10.1 (16 May 2019)
+- Adding dependencies to ofxXMLSettings and ofxPoco